PM-Notes/Prince2/README.md

 - When will it be produced
 - How progress will be monitored
 - What has to be don’t to control risks

+## 7 Planning Steps

+1. Designing a plan - Decide the number of stages, the format of the plan and the links to the programme or portfolio.
+2. Defining and analysing the products - Using the Product Based Planning technique (see Product Based Planning below)
+3. Identifying acivities and dependancies - Defining the work required (what we have to do) and their dependancies between them.
+4. Preparing estimates - Duration of each activity
+5. Preparing a schedule
+6. Analysing risks to a plan (covering steps 2-5) - Consider risks to the plan and any mitigating actions should be included in the schedule.
+7. Document the plan - What it contains, its constraint and monitoring an control arrangements etc.

 ### Project Plan